Experimental investigation of a maneuver selection algorithm for vehicles in low adhesion conditions: Introduction

-This article presents an experimental proof of concept of this approach with a 1/5th scale platform, illustrated at Fig. \ref{fig:vehicle}, for a simplified emergency situation.
-An algorithm selecting the optimal maneuver (in a set of five discrete possibilities) in order to maximize the distance to a static obstacle is developed and tested.
+This paper presents an evaluation of the potential of the proposed approach with an experimental proof-of-concept.
+To do so, a simplified case study has been established with a 1:5 reduced scale platform, illustrated in Fig. \ref{fig:vehicle}, in order to validate the feasibility of 1) estimating in real-time relevant ground parameters and 2) using those parameters to select an advantageous maneuver with a data-driven selector.

+The chosen case study is a collision avoidance situation where the vehicle is initially at a constant velocity towards a static obstacle located at a distance of 6 m.
+The objective is defined as selecting a maneuver, in a set of five discrete options, in order to maximize the minimum distance between the obstacle and the resulting car trajectory.
 Section \ref{sec:background} discusses the relevant related works, section \ref{sec:estimator} presents the algorithms that compose the model-based estimator, section \ref{sec:predictor} details the data-driven algorithm and section \ref{sec:exp} presents and discusses the experimental results.